tower120/hibit_tree/README.md

 And we expect these shallow 32bit range trees to be used the most.

 Plus, for dynamic tree to be beneficial, tree must be very sparsely populated across index range.
-Since as soon as there will be no single-childed nodes - dynamic tree will have the same amount of nodes in depth as a fixed one.
+And as soon as there will be no single-childed nodes - dynamic tree will have the same amount of nodes in depth as a fixed one.

-## Uncompressed tree
+## SIMD

-Lib also provide version of tree with uncompressed nodes (with fixed sized array of children).
-It have higher memory overhead, but a little bit faster since it don't need to do [bit-block mapping](#bit-block-map-technique).
-It still have much lower memory footprint, then using plain Vec for sparse data, while being faster then HashMap.

-You may need it, if your target platform have slow bit manipulation operations.
-Or memory overhead is not an issue - and you want inter-tree intersection as fast as possible.

-It also can use SIMD-sized (and accelerated) bitblocks in nodes.
+It is possible to use SIMD-sized (and accelerated) bitblocks in nodes.